sabrinazhong/sabrinazhong.github.io/_posts/2019-11-1-pragmatics-in-conversation.md

 -- <i>Do you want me to turn it on?"</i><br>
 or<br>
 -- <i>"Ya, it seems the AC is off.
 Do you want me to turn it on?"</i>

-Well, you may say "why not just tell your voice assistant to open the windows or set the room temperature?
-Isn't that easier?"
-Of course, that definitely is going to work.
-However, as I mentioned above, people don't usually say what they mean.
-You certainly don't want the voice assistant to call 911, when someone says, "I'm dying" or "I'm starving" unless there is a real emergency.
-Or in the future, we don't just treat voice user interfaces as robots or computers only--they will more be like our personal assistants.
-Moreover, if human always just give direct commands to their voice user interfaces, what's all the fun about playing with language?